 Go for a day boat trip to explore the main sites of interest of Tikehau.
 First stop next to a former pearl farm to look for the majestic Manta rays.
 After a 45-minute ride, you will visit the Bird island, a must-see secluded place where lovely marin birds nest.

-Most of your dining on Tikehau will be at your resort.
-The Ninamu resort includes 3 meals a day with your stay.
-There are a few small local snack shops located in the village of Turerahera.
-There is also a small store where you can purchase drinks and snacks for your room.
+Ninamu includes 3 meals a day with your stay.
+There are also a few small local snack shops located in the village of Turerahera and a small store where you can purchase drinks and snacks for your room.